 How can nonprofits use AI for fundraising?

-Nonprofits use AI to automate the translation of complex institutional data into compelling, compliant narrative drafts, saving upwards of 200 hours per campaign.
-Platforms like FundRobin provide secure, grounded AI that generates structurally sound first drafts, allowing staff to focus purely on relationship building.
+Nonprofits use AI to automate the translation of complex institutional data into compliant narrative drafts, saving 200+ hours per campaign.
+Platforms like FundRobin provide secure, grounded AI that generates structurally sound first drafts, allowing staff to focus on relationship building.
+The free Case for Support Writer is the fastest entry point.